segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/user.md

 Data type: string.

 `user.googleClientId` - contains the browser identifier in the Google Analytics system.
->This variable is declared and populated automatically by the DigitalDataManager library when you enable integration with GA via DigitalDataManager.
+>This variable is declared and populated automatically by the DigitalDataManager library when you enable the GA integration via DigitalDataManager.

 ### <a name="14"></a>user.segment
 ------
 Data type: object.

-`user.segment` is an object that contains the variables that characterize the user.
+`user.segment` is an object that contains variables that characterize the user.
 >If you use different types of segmentation of your users: RFM, LTV, Sale, etc. - describe them in an object inside `digitalData.user.segment`.